truecodersio/learn.truecoders.io/learn/csharp/exercises/hello-world.md

 ## Hello World on Steriods

 Ok, we've got the basics.
-Now, let's kick it up a notch:
+Now, let's kick it up a notch.
+Let's make the computer talk to us:

 ```csharp
 using System;